 Outside of the United States, both realized and prospective growth rates have been mixed over the past year.
 The primary financial stability focus has been on the developments in Europe.
-Despite ongoing efforts by European authorities to contain the crisis, debt sustainability concerns, fiscal consolidation efforts, bank deleveraging, and funding market stresses on banks and sovereigns continue to weigh on European growth picked up in 2012-Q1, with lower growth in the euro area and China partly offset by more positive developments in other regions.
-The tone of the incoming data in 2012-Q2 is decidedly weaker.
+Despite ongoing efforts by European authorities to contain the crisis, debt sustainability concerns, fiscal consolidation efforts, bank deleveraging, and funding market stresses on banks and sovereigns continue to weigh on European growth prospects.
+Outside of the euro area, foreign growth picked up in 2012:Q1, with lower growth in the euro area and China partly offset by more positive developments in other regions.
+The tone of the incoming data in 2012:Q2 is decidedly weaker.